FixedEffects/FixedEffectModels.jl/README.md

 Fong, DC. and Saunders, M. (2011) *LSMR: An Iterative Algorithm for Sparse Least-Squares Problems*.
 SIAM Journal on Scientific Computing

 Gaure, S. (2013) *OLS with Multiple High Dimensional Category Variables*.
 Computational Statistics and Data Analysis

-Kleibergen, F, and Paap, R. (2006) *Generalized reduced rank tests using the singular value decomposition.* Journal of econometrics

-Kleibergen, F. and Schaffer, M.  (2007) *RANKTEST: Stata module to test the rank of a matrix using the Kleibergen-Paap rk statistic*.
-Statistical Software Components, Boston College Department of Economics.